davidmogar/cucco-api/README.md

 ### Cucco allows to personalize the normalizations.
 Can I do the same with the API?

 As a matter of fact yes, you can.
-The API admits the same parameters that cucco admit you the way to use it is really similar.
+The API admits the same parameters that cucco admit so the way to use it is really similar.

 To know more about how to use the API you can visit [documentation.cucco.io](documentation.cucco.io).